 Size and Weight

-Most grills are rated in BTUs (British thermal units), which measure how much heat the grill can produce.
+Most grills are rated in BTUs, which is a measurement of how much heat the grill can produce.
 Generally speaking, the more burners, the more heat output the grill can generate.
 A grill with two burners might have around 20,000 BTUs, or about 10,000 BTUs for each burner.
 Larger three- and four-burner grills might produce 30,000 or even 40,000 BTUs.

-This doesn’t necessarily mean that a 36,000-BTU grill will sear meat better than a 24,000-BTU grill.
-It might simply mean it is covering a larger surface area.
-To truly determine how powerful the surface can get, divide the total BTUs of a grill by its square inches of cooking surface to determine the intensity of heat it can deliver.
+This doesn’t necessarily mean that a 36,000-BTU grill will sear meat better than a 24,000-BTU grill; it might simply mean that it is covering a larger surface area.
+To truly determine how powerful the surface can get, divide the total BTUs of a grill by its square inches of cooking surface to calculate the intensity of heat it can deliver.

 Some grill makers understand how crucial the ability to sear is to grill enthusiasts, so they’ve created specialized burners that focus high heat on a specific part of the grill surface.
 This function is designed specifically to put a crust on meat.

 Gas grills offer convenient additional features to support grilling efforts.
 Many include side burners that enable you to cook sauces or sauté toppings while grilling the main dish.
 Side shelves provide a convenient place to prep food before putting it on the grill.
 Other features include built-in hooks for grilling tools and thermometers mounted to the grill lid to monitor the inside temperature when the lid is closed.
 Some grills even include smart thermometers that connect to an app on a smartphone.